-Dr Aiava serves as lecturer of Theology and Ethics at PTC.
+Dr Aiava serves as Lecturer and Head of Department of Theology and Ethics at PTC.
 He completed a Bachelor of Theology from Malua Theological College and is a member of the Congregational Christian Church of Samoa.
 Upon completing his Masters in Theology at PTC, he was selected for its Faculty development and received a PhD scholarship.
 Prior to the successful completion of his doctorate in 2017, he served as a tutor and marker for the Theology and Ethics department as well as the PTC Education by Extension program.

 - 2017 — PhD (Theology) (Pacific Theological College, Fiji)

 - 2013 — MTh with Distinction (Pacific Theological College, Fiji)

 - 2011 — Bachelor of Theology (Malua Theological College, Samoa)

 - Thesis Writing and Formation